IlluminatePossibilities/TheGlobalVariables/README.md

 *NOTE:* We will augment user data with geolocation data obtained through Amplify for more geo-specific recommendations.

 Interactive reports for the data will be built using Vuejs templates.
 D3 will be utilized for presenting data visualizations, and in particular to make data-interactive experiences.
 These may include force-directed graphs to visualize connectivity tissue between parties, geographic heat maps, or the more familiar graph and circle charts.

 Simply displaying data isn’t enough.
 The data needs to be interactive, clickable, and most importantly tell a story.
-Relevant data should be clearly presented throughout the products workflows to help visually guide the users, and not simply be a side-reporting engine.
+Relevant data should be clearly presented throughout the product's workflows to help visually guide the users, and not simply be a side-reporting engine.
 This amongst other technical reasons was why we chose d3, over external BI products.

 ### d.
 Deployments